ChinthakaSenanayaka/pollingtest/README.md

             "nextPoll": 3, // in seconds, on create nextPoll = pollingFrequency "notifyEmail": ["test@gmail.com"],
             "graceTime": 2, // in seconds & extra run if less than pollingFrequency and active from upStatus = false and can be updated to upStatus = true or email
-            "graceTimeExpiration": 1, // in seconds & if upStatus = false, extra run will be executed and if no service then email
+            "graceTimeExpiration": 1 // in seconds & if upStatus = false, extra run will be executed and if no service then email
-            "outage": [ // optional
-            		1
-            ]
         },
         {
             "callerId": 2,